tj314/ppds-seminars/README.md

 ruff will help you to keep your code in accordance with PEP 8 and PEP 257.
 See the [instructions in Slovak here](README.ruff.sk.md).

-## Overview of the 2024 seminars (WIP)
+## Overview of the 2025 seminars

-The sources for the seminars will be added throughout the semester.
+1. [Seminar 2](seminar2): Sources containing some solutions to the Fibonacci problem, the dining philosophers problem and the tree barrier.
+Also contains the template for the assignment.

 ## Overview of the 2025 lectures